Finding the right installer for you

 Like with any big task you’re undertaking, it’s worth ensuring you research any installer you approach for your project.

-- Ask the installers to visit your home to get a full view of your room and be able to estimate the cost of work required.
+- Ask the installers to visit your home to get a full view of your room to estimate the cost of work required.